 Election: At large vs. Ward- Mr. Ingram mentioned council wards are usually intended for larger cities and at this time Plain City’s size does not call for the use of the ward format .
 Mr. Ingram suggested they revisit the topic once Plain City begins to grow.
 Ms. Rucker motioned, seconded by Mr. Terry for council members to be elected at large.
 Ten yes votes

 City Manager/City Administrator- Ms. Headlee motioned, seconded by Ms. Ferguson to have a City Manager.
 Ten yes votes.
-Ms. McGlaughlin confirmed that the commission’s vote was liimted to keeping the position in the new form of government .
+Ms. McGlaughlin confirmed that the commission’s vote was limited to keeping the position in the new form of government .

 Appointment and Removal- A lengthy discussion occurred regarding the hiring/firing of the City Manager.
 Some suggestions were council would select a candidate and interview, others suggested the mayor nominate a candidate(s) and present to the council, and another suggestion was the mayor select a candidate(s), interviews and then present the candidate(s) to the council.
 Ms. McGlaughlin asked the facilitator if the commission can place a more detailed description in the charter regarding the selection process.
 Ms. Cunningham explained, that while the charter is being created, they can put parameters in place for more defined details in the hiring process.
 Mr. Ingram explained the process of the Mayor nominating the candidate with the advice and consent of council.
 Mr. Ingram explained the mayor would go through theapplications/review resumes and select those that qualify for the position then present the candidate(s) to council to make a selection.
 Ms. Ferguson motioned, seconded by Ms. Watkins for city manager to be appointed and removed by Council.
 Ten yes votes.